alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 *   `Concrete`'s API may not fit your problem domain very well, as you may not be the only client it tries to serve.
-By designing your own interface, you have a chance to tailor it to your need - you may add higher-level functionalities, rename stuff, etc instead of just trimming the class.
+By designing your own interface, you have a chance to tailor it to your need - you may push higher-level functionalities, rename stuff, etc instead of just trimming the class.
 This allows you to write your code (user of the interface) in a more natural way, which means it will be more readable, more maintainable, and you'll be more